 Our General Disability Documentation Guidelines section provides students, schools and professional diagnosticians with a common understanding of the components of documentation that are necessary to validate the existence of a disability, the impact on the individual's educational performance, and the need for accommodations.

-St. John Fisher College is committed to allowing individuals with disabilities the use of service or therapy Animals on campus to facilitate their full participation and equal access to the College's programs and activities.
-This policy ensures that individuals with disabilities, who require the use of a service or therapy animal as a reasonable accommodation, receive the benefit of the work or tasks performed by such animals or the therapeutic support they provide.
+St. John Fisher College is committed to allowing individuals with disabilities the use of service or emotional support animals on campus to facilitate their full participation and equal access to the College's programs and activities.
+This policy ensures that individuals with disabilities, who require the use of a service or emotional support animal as a reasonable accommodation, receive the benefit of the work or tasks performed by such animals or the therapeutic support they provide.

 The Americans with Disabilities Act of 1990 (ADA) defines "service animal" as a dog that has been individually trained to do work or perform tasks for the benefit of an individual with a disability.
 Examples of such work or tasks include: guiding an individual who is blind, alerting an individual who is deaf, pulling a wheelchair, alerting and protecting an individual who is having a seizure, reminding an individual with mental illness to take prescribed medications, calming an individual with Post Traumatic Stress Disorder (PTSD) during an anxiety attack, or performing other duties.
 The work or task a service animal has been trained to provide must be directly related to the person's disability.
 In some cases, a miniature horse may be permitted as a service animal.
 Other animals, whether wild or domestic, do not qualify as service animals.
 Service animals in training and those whose sole function is to provide comfort or emotional support do not qualify as service animals.
 Service animals are working animals, not pets.